 4. Save Sunday and explore the Rastro tapas scene

 If staying until Sunday, there’s no better way to spend the morning than by discovering the vibrant Rastro flea market.
 As Madrid’s largest flea market, you’ll find everything here from paella pans to gas masks!
 But the true gem of the Rastro?
 It’s booming tapas scene!
-This video shows you some of the best, and for a guided experience, check out our Madrid Rastro Tour and Tapas Crawl.
+This video shows you some of the best.

 5. Impress your clients with dinner at Angelita Madrid

 Our team is picky when it comes to eating in Madrid, but we all agree that the Angelita Madrid is one of the most impressive new restaurants in town!
 The amazing wine bar features fantastic local Spanish wines by the glass and even more by the bottle.
 The restaurant menu is excellent, and they also have a creative cocktail bar in the basement (get their gin and tonic for a real treat!).
 This is a place to impress clients– but don’t forget to make a reservation.

 6. Treat yourself to Madrid’s best hot chocolate

 Forget about the churros– Madrid’s rich chocolate is the true main event!
 And no one makes it better than Confitería El Riojano (we taste this on our Ultimate Spanish Cuisine Tour!).
 Everyday pastry chef Roberto melts down rich chocolate to create his masterpiece, the best hot chocolate in Madrid.
 It’s traditionally served with a ladyfinger biscuit (ask for the soletillas).